wagerfield/nuxt-stack/docs/guide/rationale.md

 ## Why SASS over Stylus or PostCSS?

-Prettier doesn't currently support Stylus and some PostCSS syntax flavours, so SASS was chosen as the default CSS preprocessor.
+Prettier doesn't currently support Stylus and some flavours of PostCSS, so SASS was chosen as the default CSS preprocessor.

 What about LESS?
 Though Prettier does support LESS, [SASS is the more popular of the two][sass-vs-less].

 ::: tip NOTE
 Nuxt Stack isn't doing anything special with SASS.
 It simply lists `node-sass` and `sass-loader` as dependencies so they don't need to be installed alongside `nuxt-stack`.
-This keeps the project dependencies nice and lean from the outset.
+This keeps project dependencies nice and lean from the outset.
 :::

 If you're happy to forgo formatting from Prettier or would prefer to use LESS, simply install the CSS preprocessor and Webpack loader of your choosing as you normally would.